 7 breakfasts included.
 All other meals are not included.

 30% 12-15 years

-You will be provided with an assistance number that you can call from 08:00 to 21:00 during your stay.
+We will take care of your luggage.
+In case of need you can call our emergency number ON from 08:00 to 21:00.
 Anytime, our staff will be available to make your holiday quiet and serene.

 Reaching Bari is very easy.
 It is inserted in all the best circuits and roads between North and South of Italy.

 BY AIR.
 Bari Palese airport is connected with the most important Italian and foreign cities by the main airlines and the low cost ones.

 It is well connected with many flights, to the city centre by Metro and train approximately every 20 minutes.
 More info on the website Aeroporti di Puglia.